 “Procrastinating – whether it’s watching a silly YouTube video, lingering by the water cooler or pushing off a difficult task and doing an easy one – is a time-out for your brain.
 A relaxed brain more easily connects disparate ideas in new, creative ways,” wrote this article on Forbes.

 When you have a big task to complete, it is natural for you to want to procrastinate because it is daunting.
-And when you put it off, procrastinating, what actually happens is that your subconscious mind is still processing the work and collecting ideas for the project.
+And when you put it off – you procrastinate – what actually happens is that your subconscious mind is still processing the work and collecting ideas for the project.

-This is why after procrastination, sometimes you feel fresh and able to work on the task better.
-In other words, procrastination makes you think better.
+This is why sometimes after procrastinating on something, you feel fresh and able to work on the task better.
+In other words, procrastination can make you think better.
 It makes you more creative.

 It happened to me many times.

 Like how Archimedes discovered the Law of Buoyancy during his bath.
 He was stuck with the problem for days.
-But the idea of water displacement came to him when he was taking a bath – when he completely took his mind of the problem.
+But the idea of water displacement came to him when he was taking a bath – when he completely took the problem off his mind.

 When you find it hard to concentrate and focus, take a little time off.
 Procrastinate and come back later so that you will have a fresher mind.

-Who knows, ideas may struck you out of nowhere and you will discover your “aha” moment randomly.
+Who knows, ideas may come to you out of nowhere and you will discover your “aha” moment randomly.

-Perhaps, your friend can give you some good suggestion in writing a great resume.
+Perhaps, your friend can give you some good suggestions for writing a great resume.
 Or perhaps as you do your research on Google, you discovered a personal statement writing service and you can get some good ideas from there.

 When you procrastinate, you take your mind off the task and focus on other things.
 This is when the Eureka moment can come to you.